Namespace priority

 Real-Time Customer Profile: primary identity determination for experience events

-• For experience events, once you have configured Identity Settings for a given sandbox, the primary identity will be determined by the highest namespace priority going forward.
+• Once you have configured identity settings for a given sandbox, the primary identity for experience events will be determined by the highest namespace priority in the configuration.

 • This is because experience events are dynamic in nature.
 An identity map may contain three or more identities, and namespace priority ensures that the most important namespace is associated to the experience event.